EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

 - ✅ Add unit tests --> Used ChatGPT after a certain point.
 - General refactoring
 - Adding better loggin when panicking.
-- Shuuld be serial number alligned with Excel ???
+- Shuuld be serial number alligned with Excel ??? yes.
+At least this is what Quantlib does.

 ## 23 August 2025: Rust Date